The Super Inca Trail to Machu Picchu

 It may be the case that a group wishes to modify the tour; however, the guide will be the one who decides, after consulting with all the participants, if such modifications are possible.

 Strikes and demonstrations

-The "Ancascocha Trek to Machu Picchu" can leave any day of the week, from March through January.
-We do not run this trek in February because rainy season & maintenance.
+"Ancascocha Trek to Machu Picchu" can leave any day of the week, from March through January.
+We don’t operate this itinerary in February because of the rainy season & maintenance of the route.

 Group Price: US$ 650.00 per person.

 Balance (Cusco): US$ 450.00 (Commonly paid in Cusco after the briefing).